- Instructions for Form 1040-NR-EZ - Introductory Material

 Head of household.

-You cannot use the Head of household Tax Table column in the Instructions for Form 1040.
+You cannot use the Head of household Tax Table column in the Instructions for Forms 1040 and 1040-SR.

 You cannot file a joint return unless you elect to be taxed as a resident alien (see Election To Be Taxed as a Resident Alien, earlier) instead of as a dual-status taxpayer.